-Effective January 1, 2017, for the Executive Board members Kai Beckmann, Belén Garijo, and Marcus Kuhnert the individual contractual pension agreements were changed from defined-benefit to defined-contribution pension obligations, maintaining the direct commitment modality1.
+Effective January 1, 2017, for the Executive Board members Kai Beckmann, Belén Garijo and Marcus Kuhnert, the individual contractual pension agreements were changed from defined-benefit to defined-contribution pension obligations, maintaining the direct commitment modality1.
 A defined-contribution pension agreement is also in place with Udit Batra.
-Within the scope of these defined-contribution pension obligations, every year an amount of € 400,000 is paid into a benefit account and interest is paid on this at standard market interest rates.
+Within the scope of these defined-contribution pension obligations, every year an amount of \in 400,000 is paid into a benefit account and interest is paid on this at standard market interest rates.
 Once the respective Executive Board members reach the contractually agreed age limit and are no longer employed by E. Merck KG, Darmstadt, Germany, the amount in the benefit account is paid out either in ten annual installments or as a one-time payment.
-The balance in the benefit account is disbursed as a one-time payment, possibly topped up by additional contributions (maximally ten contributions, up to the age of 60) in the event of permanent disability, or in the event or death to surviving dependents.
+The balance in the benefit account is disbursed as a one-time payment, possibly topped up by additional contributions (maximally ten contributions, up to the age of 60) in the event of permanent disability, or in the event of death to surviving dependents.
 The vested amount from the former defined-benefit pension agreement was credited to the benefit account when the changeover took place.

-A defined-benefit pension obligation remains in place for Stefan Oschmann and Walter Galinat.
+Walter Galinat received a performance-related pension entitlement until his departure on September 30, 2018.
+Stefan Oschmann continues to receive such a pension provision.
 The old-age pension is determined in accordance with a certain percentage of pensionable compensation.
 The percentages can be found in the table below.
 The individual contractual pension obligations grant Stefan Oschmann and Walter Galinat entitlement to a lifelong old-age pension or surviving dependents' pension in the event of reaching the individual contractually agreed age limit, permanent disability, or death.
-As an alternative to an old-age pension, the possibility also exists for the pension obligation to be paid out as a lump sum calculated in accordance with actuarial principles on reaching the individual contractually agreed age limit.
+As an alternative to an old-age pension, the promised pension may be paid out as a one-time amount calculated on the basis of actuarial principles once the age limit stipulated in the relevant contract has been reached.